 The last 3 years I enjoyed getting back to my retail genes, working for the Denver Art Museum and Denver Botanic Gardens Gift Shops.
 Both places kept me in touch with my large following of devoted friends and customers over all the years.
 I also volunteered as a consultant for the esteemed Textile Arts Curator of the Denver Art Museum, Dr. Alice Zrebiec, during the most spectacular textile arts exhibition SPUN Adventures in Textiles.
 It was the largest campus wide exhibit ever done at the DAM to date, honoring the $3 million expansion of the Textile department with textile themed exhibits from every curator.
 The Botanic Gardens also celebrated their largest exhibit while I was there, that of Dale Chihuly Glass in the Gardens.
 I enjoyed immense growth in my art and nature sensibilities during these experiences…..and a growing desire to write and share my unique reflections.

-Celebrating a lifetime of nut crazy passion for sewing and unusual fabrics, I continue my little business of D’Leas from brick and mortar traditions to the challenge of seeking touch and tangibility with 21st century digital means…no small feat.
+Celebrating a lifetime of nut crazy passion for sewing and unusual fabrics, I transition my little business of D’Leas from brick and mortar traditions to the challenge of seeking touch and tangibility with 21st century digital means…no small feat.
 We crave touch yet see the current economic world taking it away from us.
 Let’s try to explore our mutual fascination for design, line, fabric and individual expression by connecting and feeling through our eyes, emotions, and words with a far greater celebration of global kindreds.
 I hope we learn being “in touch” to be at least partially as satisfying as the real deal.
 Who knows, maybe the real deal will surprise us with new appearances.
-From the Individualist tab of the Vogue Pattern Book in the 1980’s to the Indie trends of now, let’s play together with words, thoughts, ideas and design via this site.
+From the Individualist tab of the Vogue Pattern Book in the 1980’s to the Indie trends of now, let’s play together with words, thoughts, ideas and design via this portal of powerful potential.